cardano-foundation/developer-portal/docs/native-tokens/minting_nfts.md

 ```bash
 touch policy/policy.script
 ```
-Paste the JSON from above, populated with your keyHash and your slot number into it
+Paste the JSON from above, populated with your `keyHash` and your `slot` number into it
 ```bash
 nano policy/policy.script
 ```

 :::note
-Be aware the the slot number is defined as a integer and therefore needs no double quotation marks whereas the keyHash is defined as a string and needs to be wrapped in double quotation marks.
+Be aware the slot number is defined as an integer and therefore needs no double quotation marks, whereas the `keyHash` is defined as a string and needs to be wrapped in double quotation marks.
 :::

-Take note of your slotnumber and save it in a variable.
+Take note of your slot number and save it in a variable.

 ```bash
 slotnumber="Replace this with your slot number"